Step-By-Step Guide to Canning Jams and Jellies

 Remove the rings from the jars and wash each to remove any sugary residue that could attract ants.
 Dry and store jars without the rings.

 Storing jars with the rings will hold the lid in place, even if a seal fails.
-Store canned jams and jellies in the pantry for up to a year.
+Homemade preserves, jams and jellies have a shelf life of a year or so.

 🍅 Safety First!